Causes of Smog: Understanding its Effects and Solutions

 Historical Context and Understanding of the Term “Smog”

 The term “smog” originated in the early 20th century to describe the combination of smoke and fog prevalent in industrialized cities, such as London.
-The industrial revolution, with its rapid growth in factories and increased coal burning, led to the formation of dense, choking smog that engulfed these cities.
+The Industrial Revolution, with its rapid growth in factories and increased coal burning for heating and power, led to the formation of dense, choking smog that engulfed these cities, especially during colder months, resulting in winter smog events.
+Burning coal released large amounts of sulphur dioxide and sulfur oxides, which contributed to the formation of industrial smog (also known as sulphur smog) and acid rain.
 The Great Smog of London in 1952, which resulted in thousands of deaths and widespread illness, served as a wake-up call, leading to the recognition of the severe health impacts of smog.
+These events prompted strict regulations, including the introduction of the Clean Air Act, to control emissions and improve air quality.

 Over the years, our understanding of smog has evolved, encompassing not only the visible pollution resulting from smoke and fog but also the invisible pollutants that contribute to the overall pollution levels.
 Today, smog is recognized as a complex mixture of gases, particulate matter, and chemicals that pose significant health risks.